 What section of the Plan was addressed by Consultation?
-Housing Need Assessment

-Public Housing Needs

-Homeless Needs - Chronically homeless

-Homeless Needs - Families with children

-Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied youth

-Homelessness Strategy

-Non-Homeless Special Needs

-HOPWA Strategy

-Economic Development

-Briefly describe how the Agency/Group/Organization was KICH is an active, ongoing partner in advising KHC regarding issues

-consulted.
-What are the anticipated outcomes of the pertaining to homelessness.
-KICH consists of numerous entities that

-consultation or areas for improved coordination? coordinate housing and services.
-More information about KICH is

-included in the above narratives.

-2 Agency/Group/Organization Homeless and Housing Coalition of Kentucky

-Agency/Group/Organization Type Housing

-РНА

-Services - Housing

-Services-Children

-Services-Elderly Persons

-Services-homeless

-Regional organization

-Planning organization
+Housing Need Assessment Public Housing Needs Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs HOPWA Strategy Economic Development consu ly describe how the Agency/Group/Organization was ulted.
+What are the anticipated outcomes of the ultation or areas for improved coordination?
+KICH is an active, ongoing partner in advising KHC regarding issues pertaining to homelessness.
+KICH consists of numerous entities that coordinate housing and services.
+More information about KICH is included in the above narratives.
+2 Agend cy/Group/Organization Homeless and Housing Coalition of Kentucky Agend cy/Group/Organization Type Housing PHA Services - Housing Services-Children Services-Elderly Persons Services-homeless Regional organization Planning organization

 What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Public hearing attendee.
 This entity is consulted year-round and is a partner in the management of KICH.
 3 Agency/Group/Organization KENTUCKY COALITION AGAINST DOMESTIC VIOLENCE Agency/Group/Organization Type Housing PHA Services-Victims of Domestic Violence Services - Victims Regional organization Planning organization What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Member of KICH.
-This entity is consulted year-round and is also a partner.